Operation Urban Warrior: Background

-As the world's population becomes concentrated in cities, current and future fighting will likely to take place within them.
-This means that there will be an increase in the demand for infantrymen, because infantrymen are uniquely able to enter built-up areas, uproot and clear them, defend them, and even search the local residence.
-This is one reason why United States military leaders plans include the reasonable assumption that the infantryman's role in combat operations will increase rather than decrease in the coming years, such as the Land Warrior system.
+As the world's population becomes concentrated in cities, current and future fighting will likely take place within them.
+This means there will be an increase in demand for infantrymen, because infantrymen are uniquely able to enter built-up areas, uproot and clear them, defend them, and even search local residences.
+This is one reason why United States military leaders' plans include the reasonable assumption that the infantryman's role in combat operations will increase rather than decrease in the coming years, such as the Land Warrior system.

-Urban Warrior is seen as having one primary purpose: to fight enemies in urban environments; with a secondary purpose is to conduct and refine disaster relief and humanitarian assistance for use in the United States and abroad.
+Urban Warrior is seen as having one primary purpose: to fight enemies in urban environments, with a secondary purpose of conducting and refining disaster relief and humanitarian assistance for use in the United States and abroad.
 Doing so supposedly involves gaining the support and trust of the local population by engaging in humanitarian efforts, a project the Marine Corps has more recently sought to distance itself from.

 Some lessons learned from Urban Warrior were applied in the 2003 invasion of Iraq and subsequent occupation.
 Fighting in Najaf and Fallujah has once again made it clear that local irregular forces tend to have the advantage of home territory and plentiful local support.
 Religion, ideology, and culture may also play in the local insurgent's favor.
-Non-combatants often side with them because of nationalism, ethnic connections, general dislike or even hatred, of a foreign invading force.
+Non-combatants often side with them because of nationalism, ethnic connections, general dislike or even hatred of a foreign invading force.
 For example, this tendency became clear in Mogadishu, Somalia, when civilians chose to support the Habar Gidir (as opposed to United Nations and U.S. forces), and in Fallujah, where most of the remaining civilians decided the invasion forces were less favorable than the insurgent defenders.